 The PDC Group performs research in the design, implementation, and efficiency measurements of parallel algorithms.
-It also addresses research issues related to parallel and distributed computing systems with an emphasis in highperformance cluster computing and Grid computing.
-Our work includes a wide spectrum of experiences from computing systems to modeling and simulation of physical and biological phenomena.
+It also addresses research issues related to parallel and distributed computing systems with an emphasis in high-performance cluster computing and Grid computing.
+Our work includes a wide spectrum of experiences from computing systems to modeling http://ece.uprm.edu/PDC/